nodejs/node/doc/api/events.md

 // [Function: thirdListener] ]

 // Helloooo! first listener
-// an event with parameters 1, 2, occurred in second listener
+// event with parameters 1, 2, in second listener
-// an event with parameters 1, 2, 3, 4, 5, occurred in third listener
+// event with parameters 1, 2, 3, 4, 5, in third listener
 ```

 ### emitter.eventNames()